 You can use Uber in Buenos Aires, but Uber is actually an illegally operating company in Argentina.
 This doesn’t seem to matter, and clearly isn’t enforced.
 But I found Uber to be more expensive than a taxi or Cabify – sometimes by a lot.

 Cabify is a ride share service that originated in Spain and has since branched out to other Spanish-speaking countries.
+I’ve used it for getting around Cartagena Colombia.
 It’s legal in Buenos Aires and I used it whenever I wanted the convenience of indicating my destination in the App, but didn’t mind waiting up to 10 minutes sometimes for a ride.
 And I found the cost was almost always exactly the same as a taxi to the same destination.

 But, here’s a couple of important points for smooth usage of Cabify in Buenos Aires.
 First of all, when you register your Cabify account in the app, you will be asked to provide an identification number.
 The app will not work without one.
 It accepted my passport number.